po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/08-Stu_Update-Delete/README.md

 Work with a partner to implement the following user story:

-* As a user, I want to be able to delete and update data in my database based on specific requirements.
+* As an user, I want to be able to update and remove certain books of my choice from my collection.

 ## Acceptance Criteria

-* It's done when I can delete a book in my database based on the parameters set (e.g. bookid).
+* It's done when a book can be updated based on specific parametors (e.g. 'numberOfPges').

-* It's done when I can update the number of pages a book has in my database.
+* It's done when a book can be deleted based on specific parametors (e.g. 'bookid').

 ---